 Bio Media Chemistry

 You also have to take into consideration what the material does to the chemistry of the water.
-Our ceramic bio balls are basically the same thing as glass, and are completely inert.
+Our ceramic bio balls are basically the same thing as glass and are completely inert.
 It will not change the chemistry of your water whatsoever.
-Your aquarium is made of glass after all, isn’t it?
-Other materials cannot always say the same thing.
-Some clay, quartzite, and other materials will actually change the mineral content and PH of your water.
-We view this as a major problem where ceramic is the clear preferred choice.

-One advantage to our white Seamless Sump® bio media is when you service your aquarium you can get a gauge as to how much life is left in the material.
-When you put new Seamless Sump® bio media in it will be white, and as it processes more and more water you will see it slowly yellow.
-You will also be able to easily determine which stack of bio media is the oldest and which is the newest when you go to replace or recharge part of your media stack.
+One advantage to our white Seamless Sump® bio media is when you service your aquarium you can see how much life is left in the material.
+When you put new Seamless Sump® bio media in it will be white, and it will slowly yellow as it processes more water.
+You will also be able to determine which stack of media is the oldest when you go to replace or recharge part of your media stack.

 Because we are a factory direct company, we have the ability to buy our Seamless Sump® bio media in bulk by the ton, and we sell in larger 5L quantities (roughly the correct amount for a typical Seamless Sump® System).
 There is not a lot of packaging and not a lot of markup (ie- distributor, wholesaler, retailer, etc.).
-This is why we are able to provide a superior quality bio media for LESS than just about every other solution on the market today.
-Just because its more expensive, it doesn’t make it better.
-Our bio media is a perfect example of how you can get a premium bio material for less money.
+This is why we are able to provide superior quality bio media for LESS than just about every other solution on the market today.
+Just because it’s more expensive, it doesn’t make it better.
+Our bio media is a perfect example of how you can get premium biomaterial for less money.